Jampa-Pranav-Teja/100-Projects-in-Python/README.md

 A calculator that splits bills and adds a tip — perfect for a dinner out with friends.
 📚 *Learned:* Data types, type casting, math operations, `f-strings`

+### ✅ Day 3 - Treasure Island 🏴‍☠️
+An interactive, story-based adventure game where your choices decide whether you find the treasure… or meet a dramatic end!

+📚 *Learned:*
+- `if-else` conditionals
+- Logical operators (`and`, `or`)
+- Modulo operator `%`
+- Writing branching story logic in Python

 ---

 ## 📌 How to Run